 TECH 4160 - ISO 9000 and the Auditing (3)

-Prerequisites: Senior Standing or Permission of the Instructor.
+Prerequisite: Senior standing or permission of the instructor.
 A study of ISO 9000 series of quality system standards with emphasis on manufacturing and service industry.
 It addresses the standards interpretation, documentation, and creation of internal and external audits.
 Lecture 2 hours, laboratory 3 hours.

 TECH 4600 - Advanced Manufacturing Processes (3)